Google Search Console: Beginner’s Guide With Steps & Tips

 Indexing Requested confirmation

 And that’s it!
-Your content has been submitted and is in Google’s crawl queue.
+Your content has been submitted and is in the Google crawls queue.

-Linkbuilding is a huge factor in SEO.
+Link building is a huge factor in SEO.
 One of the coolest features in GSC is that you can monitor other sites that are linking to yours.
+I’ve provided an overview of the Links report, which you access by clicking Links in the left menu.
+But let’s take a closer look.

-You’ll see a list of sites that link to yours:
+Under Top linking sites, you’ll see a list of external domains that link to your site.

 See a list of sites that link to you